ricardojoserf/slae32/ex5/3_bindrandomport/README.md

 - ECX = 3 => New file descriptor

 Later the breakpoint is reached again only changing the ECX value to 2, 1 and then 0.

+#### Syscall 5

 We reach the fifth syscall: